 Tax guide for Americans in Switzerland

-Quick fact | Details |
+| Quick fact | Details |

-Primary tax form for residents | Swiss individual tax return (Steuererklärung) – filed per canton of residence. |
+| Primary tax form for residents | Swiss individual tax return (Steuererklärung) – filed per canton of residence. |

-Tax year | 1 January – 31 December. |
+| Tax year | 1 January – 31 December. |

-Tax due date | Return usually due 31 March; most cantons allow extensions to September, so late-season filers avoid penalty. |
+| Tax due date | Return usually due 31 March; most cantons allow extensions to September, so late-season filers avoid penalty. |

-Criteria for tax residency | You become a resident for Swiss tax purposes if you intend to work 30 consecutive days or stay 90 days without work. |
+| Criteria for tax residency | You become a resident for Swiss tax purposes if you intend to work 30 consecutive days or stay 90 days without work. |

-US filing requirements | All US citizens must file Form 1040 and report worldwide tax on income, even while paying Swiss tax. |
+| US filing requirements | All US citizens must file Form 1040 and report worldwide tax on income, even while paying Swiss tax. |

-Eligibility for FEIE | Up to $130,000 of foreign earned income may be excluded if you meet the bona fide residence or physical-presence test. |
+| Eligibility for FEIE | Up to $132,900 of foreign earned income may be excluded if you meet the bona fide residence or physical-presence test. |

-Double-tax relief | Foreign tax credit and the US-Switzerland treaty work together to prevent double taxation. |
+| Double-tax relief | Foreign tax credit and the US-Switzerland treaty work together to prevent double taxation. |

-Tax residency for dual citizens | Both countries may levy income tax; treaty tiebreaker rules and credits mitigate overlap. |
+| Tax residency for dual citizens | Both countries may levy income tax; treaty tiebreaker rules and credits mitigate overlap. |

-Estate & inheritance tax | No federal levy; most cantons impose an inheritance tax, generally exempting direct descendants.
+| Estate & inheritance tax | No federal levy; most cantons impose an inheritance tax, generally exempting direct descendants.
 The US estate tax can still apply. |

-Quick fact – population | Switzerland’s 2025 population: 8.97 million. |
+| Quick fact – population | Switzerland’s 2026 population:≈ 9.01 million. |

-Quick fact – currency | Swiss franc (CHF) hovers near 1 CHF 1.26 USD (July 2025).
+| Quick fact – currency | Swiss franc (CHF) hovers near 1 CHF 1.26$ (July 2025).
 Always check for current exchange rates. |

 This snapshot equips you with the core numbers and rules that matter most when planning around Swiss income tax, especially how each canton’s rates reshape the effective tax rate you pay and how US rules (from FEIE to credits) dovetail with Swiss tax obligations.

-Overview of the Swiss tax system
+How the Swiss tax system works

 Switzerland runs a multi-tiered Swiss tax regime that blends uniform federal rules with wide local autonomy.
 Because every canton and even its municipalities apply their own multipliers, the average tax rate can swing by double-digit points just by moving a few kilometres.
-Understanding how the three layers interact is the first step to optimising your bill.
+Understanding how the three layers interact is the first step to optimizing your bill.

 -